 It is fine if some of the petals are narrower than others, or if some of the tips are more pointed while others are rounded.

-A little variation can make the flowers look more natural.
+A little variation makes the flowers look more natural.

 Bend the tab so that it fits inside the cone and apply a little glue.
 Press together until the glue holds then set the lily aside.